ThemModdingHerds/velvet-beautifier/README.md

 ## Frequently asked questions

 Q: _yo, you can add custom stages?_
-A: yes but you'll have to modify the `worlds.ini` and other mods might cause a conflict but I will work on making some kind of sub manager for custom stages
+A: yes you can check [this](GUIDE.md#level-packs) guide out

 Q: _when is the next update?_
-A: when I can work, I can't work 24/7
+A: when I can work, I am a busy man just like you

 Q: _can I modify base assets?_
 A: yes but I hope you know what you're doing